Yarden-zamir/me/Protocol MOVE.md

 	[[Media]]

 ## Challenges
  This is somewhat due to a conversation with [[Yonatan Rubin]] that also lead me to [[eating tomatoes|eat a tomato]] which leads me to want to attempt more things of the sort.
-I do think that the imposive nature of the tomato situation is the key here, so it's harder if it's a conststant slow challange, but I will try those as well anyway.
+I do think that the implosive nature of the tomato situation is the key here, so it's harder if it's a constant slow challenge, but I will try those as well anyway.
 [[Start using linux|Moving to linux]] - could be spur of the moment thing?
 I can do it with a friend around, it will cause me to be more aggressive about it, which should be good.
-hooks:: |
+Hooks:: |
 - [[#Public self]] and [[#Writing]] would be an awesome challenge
 - [[#Media]] because of [[Media, socially]] challenge

+---